-MCSO obtained Full and Effective Compliance with this Paragraph in the second quarter 2022.
-(See the Sheriff's 32nd Quarterly Report (Doc.
-2782-1)).
+MCSO obtained Full and Effective Compliance with this Paragraph in the Second Quarter of 2022.
+(See Doc.
+2782-1).
 The Monitor's 39th Quarterly Report shifted MCSO's compliance status with this Paragraph to "deferred."
-The Monitor did so based on the belief that MCSO had demonstrated "continued neglect" in updating "the PSB40 curriculum with current, relevant concerns," as well as the "delayed implementation of the 2023 PSB8 Combined training."
+The decision to defer the FEC finding came from Major Peters on the Monitoring Team.
+Major Peters deferred the FEC finding based on his belief that MCSO had demonstrated "continued neglect" in updating "the PSB40 curriculum with current, relevant concerns," as well as the "delayed implementation of the 2023 PSB8 Combined training."
 (Doc.
+3198 at 179.)
+MCSO disagrees.

-3027 at 174.)
-MCSO has not been neglectful-the delay in providing the PSB8 training is a result of a delay in receiving the final, court-approved policies that were to be the focus of the training.
-MCSO conferred with the Monitor to determine that waiting to launch that training until the policies were finalized was the best course of action, and MCSO has been diligent in disseminating that training.
-MCSO has not been "neglectful," and its compliance status should again reflect its "Full and Effective Compliance" status in the Monitor's next quarterly report.
+MCSO has not been neglectful-the delay in providing the PSB8 training is a result of a delay in receiving the final, Court-approved policies that were to be the focus of the training.
+MCSO appealed the Court's Third Order, which had lasted until late 2023.
+MCSO paused all curriculum development and editing until the resolution of the Third Order's appeal.
+MCSO conferred with the Monitor to determine that waiting to launch the training until the policies were finalized was the best course of action; the Monitor agreed with this approach.